flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ![Promotional screens of Windows Phone 7 (2010), showing the new Home screen, the contacts app (featuring the new 'Panorama' layout) and the lock screen.](screenshots/windows/phone7_promotional.png)

 The most significant changes lie in the home screen, which has reverted its two-dimensional navigation style for a new multi-row distribution called 'Panorama'.
 The latter borrows similar navigation patterns to the old Blades dashboard, except the new layout does not repeat the same mistakes.
 Icons now take prevalence over labels, and their uniform shapes lead to a more apathetic composition.
-But hey, at least the layout is now consistent across all home screen views (although I must confess I miss the creativity of previous eras).
+But hey, at least the layout is now consistent across all home screen views (although I must confess I miss the unpredictability of previous eras).

 ## Games